Our Story

 ‘Premonition of love; the feeling that the first time you meet someone, you will inevitably fall in love’

-Koi no yokan perfectly describes the feeling we had, knowing we’d fall in love with the country on our initial visit.
-Japan captured our hearts from the very beginning, and we wish everyone the same experience when planning their (first) trip to this magical place on earth.
+Koi no yokan perfectly describes the feeling we had when we first travelled to Japan.
+A quiet certainty that this was a place we would return to.
+From the very beginning, Japan stayed with us and continues to inspire the way we travel, see and experience the world.
+We wish everyone the same experience when planning their (first) trip to this magical place on earth.

 Venture beyond